WeR-stats/workshop-setup_cloud_machine_data_science/README.md

       nice -n 15 clamscan && clamscan -ir /
       ~~~

 Let's finally proceed with the firewall.
-We're using the *ufw* package that's included by default in the Ubuntu:
+We're using the *ufw* package that's included by default in the Ubuntu installation:
   - enable the software:
     ~~~
     sudo ufw enable